 - Woodbridge Dual Flush, Water-Saving Toilet: this toilet has an option of 1.0 gallon or 1.6 gallon flush – depending on… you know.
 This toilet could save you tens of thousands of gallons of water over its lifetime.

-Food & Other Consumer Goods Waste Reduction
+Food & Other Consumer Goods Savings

 - Reusable Grocery Bags: plastic bags are a scourge on this planet – many states are starting to ban them altogether.
 And paper bags are resource intensive.
 Reusable bags are stronger, bigger, and can last a lifetime.
 Many grocery stores are now giving discounts per bag used if you bring your own.
 You’ll quickly make your money back, have a better experience, and reduce your impact.